NIST-FRG/cone-db/scripts/Cone_Explorer/README.md

 ##### Approving/Rejecting Tests
 To approve or reject a test during manual review, check off the relevant boolean checkbox `Passed Manual Review` or `Failed Manual Review`.
 Click `Save Changes` to save the changes to the metadata file(s).
 When all review is complete, click `Autoprocess` to reautoprocess the reviewed data and generate valid statistics.
 Files can be deleted by checking the `**DELETE FILE` checkbox and then clicking the `Delete files` button in the sidebar.
+Note that deleting files currently only deletes the prepared-final versions of the test data and metadata.
+The parsed metadata file is given a datetime stamp for the Bad Data attribute.

 ### Metadata Search